mongodb/specifications/source/unified-test-format/unified-test-format.rst

 structure is used by both `initialData`_ and `test.outcome <test_outcome_>`_,
 which insert and read documents, respectively.

-The structure of this document is as follows:
+The structure of this object is as follows:

 - ``collectionName``: Required string.
 See `commonOptions_collectionName`_.

 - ``databaseName``: Required string.
 See `commonOptions_databaseName`_.

-- ``documents``: Required array of documents.
+- ``documents``: Required array of objects.
 List of documents corresponding to the contents of the collection.
 This list may be empty.